bdureau/AltiDuo/README.md

 You will need to use a USB/TTL adapter to connect the altimeter to your computer, refer to the documentation.
 <img src="/pictures/ttl_cable.JPG" width="49%"> <img src="/pictures/cp2102-.jpg" width="49%">

+# Modifying the firmware
+Note that this kit is very convenient if you want to learn how the firmware works.
+It is very easy to upload the firmware.

+# Hardware
+If you do not have the board, you could even run that code without any modifications on an Arduino Uno, nano or pro.
+You will just need to attach a BMP085 or BMP180 pressure sensor to your Arduino board and few other componants.